chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Expressing Sets.md

 ## Basic set expression
 - The simplest form of expressing a set is writing down all its components
-- If a set has a pattern and is very long
+- If a set has a pattern and is very long or infinite, we can express it with an ellipsis instead

 ## Set Comprehension

-- One way to show the members of a set is to list them
-- this does not work for large sets
-- for this we may use set comprehension:
+- for large sets we may use set comprehension:
 - e.g {x I x∈{1, ..., 100}, x<10 and x is odd}
 - this is defining a set using another set
 - so the result is a set which contains the odd numbers 1-10